Tools for every stage of facilitation

 "Let's clarify what we're here to accomplish today and adjust if needed."

-Subscribe to receive the complete intervention card deck as a printable PDF, plus tips on how to use them effectively in your workshops.
+Subscribe to receive the intervention card deck as a printable PDF, plus tips on how to use them effectively in your workshops.

 Describe the challenge you're facing and I'll find the right intervention cards to help.